Skip to Content

 Is there a difference between Family Court and District Court for domestic violence in Rhode Island?

 Family Court usually handles cases involving current or former family or household members, including custody, support, and protective orders.
-District Court addresses criminal charges related to domestic violence.
+The District Court addresses criminal charges related to domestic violence.
 Your case may involve one or both courts, depending on the specifics.

 Do I need an attorney for a domestic violence case in Rhode Island?